 The Beatles’ oral history ‘Anthology’ finds McCartney and Lennon reflecting upon the Decca audition in hindsight.
 “Listening to the tapes I can understand why we failed the Decca audition,” said McCartney.
 “We weren’t that good, though there were some quite interesting and original things.”

 Ever contrary to his partner, Lennon disagreed.
 “I wouldn’t have turned us down on that,” he said.
 “I think it sounded OK … I think Decca expected us to be all polished, we were just doing a demo.
 They should have seen our potential.”

-Indeed, while the bootlegs show that certain elements of the Beatles’ success, namely the harmonies, sense of humor (particularly on the Coasters covers) and McCartney’s bass playing, were there at this still-early stage, the band seems to be somewhat timid on this session.
+Indeed, while the bootlegs show that certain elements of their success — namely, the harmonies, sense of humor (particularly on the Coasters covers) and McCartney’s bass playing — were there at this still-early stage, the Beatles seem to be somewhat timid on this session.
 Whether it was nerves or Best’s lack of power, the audition does not properly capture the raucous energy the way Martin would later that year.

 You Think You Know the Beatles?

 See the Yearbook Photos of Paul McCartney and Other Rock Stars